microsoft/pai/contrib/python-sdk/docs/scenarios-and-user-stories.md

 - **User can easily access `OpenPAI` resources in scripts (`Python` or `Shell`) and `Jupyter` notebooks**

 The SDK provides classes to describe the clusters (`openpaisdk.core.Cluster`) and jobs (`openpaisdk.job.Job`).
-The Cluster class wraps necessary [REST APIs]() for convenient operations.
+The Cluster class wraps necessary REST apis for convenient operations.
 The Job class is an implementation of the [protocol](https://github.com/microsoft/pai/blob/master/docs/pai-job-protocol.yaml), with which user can easily organize (add or edit) the content of job `yaml` and `json` configuration.

 Besides the wrapping of APIs, the SDK also provides functions to facilitate user to utilize `OpenPAI`.
 Such functions includes *cluster management*, *storage accessing*, *execution environment detection (local or in a job container)*.